 VIII.
 Rights of the client in case of defects

-- Client shall notify the contractor of any defects in writing immediately after they have been detected and shall describe them precisely.
-The defective performance shall be forwarded to the contractor without delay in order to enable cure; however, this applies to expert opinions, reports, diagrams or other documents only to the extent requested by the contractor.
+- Client shall notify the Contractor of any defects in writing immediately after they have been detected and shall describe them precisely.
+The defective performance shall be forwarded to the Contractor without delay in order to enable cure; however, this applies to expert opinions, test reports, diagrams or other documents only to the extent requested by the Contractor.